Applying Scientific and

 It is important not to make statements that might be interpreted (or perhaps misinterpreted) as being a non-Engineering statement.
 Even an otherwise well written report can be thrown out in summary judgment if an otherwise accurate statement is misinterpreted.

-Everything in our reports is designed to stand up to summary judgment and under cross-examination during trial.
+Everything in the reports is designed to stand up to summary judgment and under cross-examination during trial.
 This has been tested during many court trials and summary judgment decisions.

 "Old School" Engineers